ummel/fusionModel/README.md

 ## Data fusion example

-The fusionModel package contains sample microdata with a mix of data types constructed from the 2015 Residential Energy Consumption Survey (see `?recs` for details and variable definitions).
+The fusionModel package contains example microdata constructed from the 2015 Residential Energy Consumption Survey (see `?recs` for details and variable definitions).
 For real-world use cases, the donor and recipient input datasets are typically independent and possibly very different in the number of observations.
 For illustrative purposes, we will use the `recs` dataset to create both our “donor” and “recipient” data.
 This will also allow us to isolate the performance of fusionModel’s algorithms.

 ``` r
 # Donor dataset